Aaron-Bopp/Obsidian-notes/ContentNotes/1930's General Notes.md

         - Despite this he prioritized the budget and did not want to give help to individuals
         -
     - [[FDR]]
-        - [[FDR]]one the Election with no real plans but with promises of Relif programs, repealing prohibition, and a charming and upbeat demeanor
+        - [[FDR]] won the Election with no real plans but with promises of Relief programs, repealing prohibition, and a charming and upbeat demeanor
         - Worked on the New Deal
             - Created by the Brain Trust
-            - Special session of Congress and accomplished a lot in the first hundred days.
+            - Special session of [[Congress]] and accomplished a lot in the first hundred days.
         - Fireside chats
     - Recovery and the New Deal
         - Non-sound banks were taken over by the government until they could become sound again